Spectrometric Detection: UV-Vis, FTIR and Mass Spectrometry

 The catch with UV-Vis is specificity.
 Most drugs absorb somewhere between 200 and 300 nm.
 Serum proteins, bilirubin, haemoglobin and a long list of endogenous chromophores absorb in the same window.
 A 245 nm peak in a serum extract is consistent with paracetamol, but it is also consistent with a dozen other compounds and a few common matrix contaminants.
 The technique gives an excellent concentration when the analyte identity is known; it gives a poor identification when the analyte identity is in question.
 That single limitation is why UV-Vis sits below mass spectrometry in every confirmatory hierarchy.

-A short caveat on mixtures.
+One important limitation concerns mixtures.
 FTIR is a bulk technique.
 If the unknown is a mixture of two or more components, the spectrum is a sum of the component spectra weighted by their mass fractions.
 Library matching against a mixture typically gives a top hit at a low score (0.60 to 0.85) and several plausible runners-up.
-The forensic move at that point is microscopy plus separation: pick individual particles under a stereo microscope, or run a quick HPLC or TLC separation, then take an ATR spectrum of each isolated component.
-Skipping this and reporting the mixture as the top hit is a recurring source of identification error in undertrained laboratories.
+The correct approach at that point is microscopy combined with separation: isolate individual particles under a stereo microscope, or run HPLC or TLC, then acquire an ATR spectrum of each component.
+Reporting the mixture spectrum's top hit without component isolation is a recurring source of identification error.

 | Technique | Best for | Specificity | Quantitative | Typical Indian sites |